bhopkinsnc/ccoe-training-ansible/labs/0.hello_ansible/README.md

 * Line7 dest: /tmp/hello_world_test.txt (copy hello world to a /tmp file)
 * Line8 content: "hello world\n" What is in the file

-This same playbook can be run using the command line
+This same playbook above can also be ran using the command line options.

 ## Command ansible

-Ansible command line interface to be able to run ansible modules with having to create a playbook.
+Ansible command line interface can run ansible modules without having to create a playbook.

+The sample below uses the same copy module to create a hello_world_test.txt file with the conent "hello world"

 ```bash
 ansible -c local -i localhost, all -m copy -a 'dest="/tmp/hello_world_test.txt" content="hello world\n"'